Niffb/WestShoreControls/docs/CATALOG_DOWNLOAD_FIX.md

 - File system access problems in Cloud Run containers
 - Streaming download failures

+**🚨 PRODUCTION ISSUE DISCOVERED (June 2025):**
+- Downloads worked perfectly in local development but returned 404 errors in production
+- Root cause: PDF files were excluded from Git repository due to `.gitignore` configuration
+- Files weren't included in Docker builds, causing missing files in production environment

 ## Root Cause
 - Direct links to PDF files in the `/public/downloads/` directory were not being served with proper headers
 - Browsers were receiving the HTML page response instead of the PDF file